Tessellation Module (-T)

 • <factor>: lamella starting with a width equal to <factor> times the nominal width (between 0 and 1), from the start point of the domain (along direction <dir>).

-reps is a relative tolerance on the width of the last lamella (default 1e-2) - a lamella is allowed to be larger than nominal, within the specified relative tolerance, to avoid the occurence of unrealistically thin lamella.
+• <reps> (default 1e-2) is so that a lamella is allowed to be larger than nominal, within the specified relative tolerance, to avoid the occurence of unrealistically thin lamella.

 Custom morphological properties can be defined using <property>:<value>.
 The properties and the possible corresponding values can be: